bastiaanterhorst/sauna-automation/README.md

 The purpose of this project was to allow me to turn my sauna on remotely, or schedule it to be turned on.
 I also wanted thermostat functionality, allowing me to set my heater to a specific temperature rather than gradually getting hotter over time or having to manually turn it off and on all the time.
 Since I was busy anyway, I also added smart lights to my sauna that can change color and are easily dimmable.
 Finally, I wanted to be able to control all of this this via my phone but also with hardware buttons on the sauna itself.
 When you're chilled out after a sauna session, the last thing you want to do is have to find your phone to turn the sauna off – you want a physical button for that.

 I am writing this up so other might make less mistakes than I did trying to get all of this to work.
-It is not meant as a finished solution: tweak it and make it your own.
+It is not meant as a finished solution, nor as a detailed step-by-step guide.
+Tweak it and make it your own.

 # System components